ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - You can apply Azure RBAC to an individual person or to a group.
 You can also apply Azure RBAC to other special identity types, such as service principals and managed identities

 resource lock:
+- Administrators can lock subscriptions, resource groups, or resources
 - prevents resources from being accidentally deleted or changed.
 - levels of locking
     - **Delete**, *CanNotDelete*. read and modify.